ovh/terraform-provider-ovh/website/docs/r/iam_policy.html.markdown

 * `allow` - List of actions allowed on resources by identities
 * `except` - List of overrides of action that must not be allowed even if they are caught by allow.
 Only makes sens if allow contains wildcards.
 * `deny` - List of actions that will always be denied even if also allowed by this policy or another one.
-* `permissions_group` - Set of permissions group included in the policy.
+* `permissions_groups` - Set of permissions groups included in the policy.
 At evaluation, these permissions groups are each evaluated independently (notably, excepts actions only affect actions in the same permission group).

 ## Attributes Reference